sray13/commonplace/_posts/skeena/2013-05-05-Along-the-Northern-Gateway-Route.md

   caption: Parsnip River and tributaries.
 According to GPS coorindates, the proposed Enbridge pipelines would be built less than 6 miles north of this location.
 ---
-What's exactly would a double pipeline change?
-A whole world.
-Neil Ever Osborne's photos document life as we know it along the future Northern Gateway pipeline route, from the fjords of the Great Bear Rainforest to Canadian Rockies.
+ To document the great natural wealth along the future Northern Gateway pipeline route, Neil Ever Osborne took to the air.
+His photos, stretching from the fjords of the Great Bear Rainforest to the Canadian Rockies, put the Skeena region's grandeur in proper perspective.
+Broad coastal inlets glinting in twighlight, brown bears ranging across heather, serpentine tributaries snaking to the horizon.
+And a single road slicing through a purple-hued copse of trees - a harbinger of bigger things to come or just a road, something people and landscapes learn to live with?
+"In order to fully appreciate what is at risk," Osborne says."It is important to take stock of the ecosystems and people who will be affected.""